criteo/node-disruption-controller/README.md

 ##### Application level healthcheck

 It is possible to configure an healthiness URL for a service.
-If the budget authorize one more disruption the endpoint will be called: if the status code is different 2XX, the disruption will be rejected.
+If the budget authorize one more disruption, the endpoint will be called: if the status code is different 2XX, the disruption will be rejected.

 This has 2 purposes:
 - Making sure the controller taking care of the application is alive
 - The global state of the application is healthy

+The hook will be called with a POST method containing the JSON encoded NodeDisruption the controller is trying to validate.

-It is not a replacement for readiness probes but a complement
+Note: It is not a replacement for readiness probes but a complement.

 #### Sample object